What could I say that would ever be enough? How much more violence will we see? How many innocent people will be killed and injured?

 The grief is too large to hold alone.
-Thousands of innocent people have already lost their lives and millions are at risk.
-We know that many members of our NewGround community have family and close friends on the ground who have been killed, injured or taken captive.
+Thousands of innocent people have lost their lives and millions are still at risk.
+We know that many members of our NewGround community have family and close friends on the ground in Gaza, Israel, and the West Bank who have been killed, injured or taken captive.
 So many of us are glued to our phones, gripped with fear of what could happen to our loved ones and to the millions of others directly impacted.

 NewGround is about building communities resilient enough to survive the greatest challenges.
 As our people reach out to us, they are expressing feelings of isolation, abandonment and confusion.
 Some people are desperately in need of hearing from their friends across this community, and so many are struggling to find the right words to communicate at all.